Harris M. Cooper

 B.A., State University of New York at Stony Brook 1972

 Harris Cooper received his Ph.D. in Social Psychology from the University of Connecticut in 1975.
 From 1977 to 2003, he was on the faculty at the University of Missouri.
-In 2003, he moved to Duke University where he is Hugo L. Blomquist professor in the Department of Psychology & Neuroscience.
+In 2003, he moved to Duke University where he is now Hugo L. Blomquist Distinguished Professor in the Department of Psychology & Neuroscience.
 Dr. Cooper has been a Visiting Scholar at Stanford University, the University of Oregon, and the Russell Sage Foundation in New York City.

 Dr. Cooper also studies the application of social and developmental psychology to education policy.
 In particular, he studies the relationship between time and learning.
-Most people think about how time relates to learning in terms of time in school (class time, instructional time, time-on task).
+Most people think about how time relates to learning in terms of time in school (class time, instructional time, time-on-task).
 Dr. Cooper’s work zooms out from the school day rather than in.
-He focuses on issues related to (a) the school day and school calendar and (b) academic-related contexts children find themselves when school is not in session.
+He focuses on issues related to (a) the school day and school calendar and (b) academic-related contexts children find themselves in when school is not in session.